cis198-2016s/slides/00/content.md

     - `cargo new project_name --bin` (executable)
 - Build your project: `cargo build`
 - Run your tests: `cargo test`
-    - These get tedious to type, so shell alias to your heart's content: `cargob`/`cb` and `cargot`/`ct`
+    - These get tedious to type, so shell alias to your heart's content, e.g., `cargob`/`cb` and `cargot`/`ct`
 - Magic, right?
 How does this work?

 ---
 ### Cargo.toml ###

-- Cargo uses a TOML ("Tom's Obvious, Minimal Language") file named Cargo.toml to declare and manage dependencies and project metadata.
+- Cargo uses the `Cargo.toml` file to declare and manage dependencies and project metadata.
-- Build targets are determined by module declarations in `main.rs`/`lib.rs`.
+    - TOML is a simple format similar to INI.

-- More in your first homework.
+- More in your first homework assignments.

 ```toml
 [package]